techlore/website/privacy.md

 Each time you visit our website, or use the Service, and any time you voluntarily provide us with information, you consent to our collection, use and disclosure of the information that you provide.

-## Information we colect
+## Information we collect

 **Our Goal Is To Not Know Who You Are**

 To protect our hinds, we will state: We may collect both “Non-Personal Information” and “Personal Information” about you.

 - “Non-Personal Information” includes information that cannot be directly used to personally identify you, such as basic browser information (Ex.
 Firefox on Linux) This is standard on most hosting services.
 - “Personal Information” includes information that can be used to personally identify you, such as your name and email address.
 This is never collected unless you optionally communicate with us by email or another contact method.
 We don't typically verify the information supplied, so you have every ability to use aliases when contacting us.
-We have several recommendations for aliasing services in our [resources](TODO: https://www.techlore.tech/resources#alias).
+We have several recommendations for aliasing services in our [resources]({% link resources.html %}#aliasing).
 - We do not utilize cookies, we don't track you through scripts, and we do not implement trackers on our website to analyze your behavior.
 The only exception to this is our YouTube content embedded on this website which may have the indirect ability of tracking users.
-We recommend using browser tools to block trackers that may be used by the embedded tool if this concerns you - or alternatively you may disable Javascript, though this may break some other tools on our site.
+We recommend using browser tools to block trackers that may be used by the embedded tool if this concerns you - or alternatively you may disable JavaScript, though this may break some other tools on our site.

 ## How we use and share information